-Classification of Buildings and Other Structures for Wind, Snow, and Earthquake Loads
+Classification of Buildings and Other Structures for Wind, Snow, and Earthquake Loads Nature of Occupancy Category

+- Agricultural facilities

-Nature of Occupancy Category Buildings and other structures that represent a low hazard to human life in the event of failure including, but not limited to: Agricultural facilities Certain temporary facilities Minor storage facilities I All buildings and other structures except those listed in Categories I, III, IV II Buildings and other structures that represent a substantial hazard to human life in the event of failure including, but not limited to: Buildings and other structures where more than 300 people congregate in one area Buildings and other structures with elementary school, secondary school, or day care facilities with capacity greater than 150 Buildings and other structures with a capacity greater than 500 for colleges or adult education facilities Health care facilities with a capacity of 50 or more resident patients but not having surgery or emergency treatment facilities Jails and detention facilities Power generating stations and other public utility facilities not included in Category IV Buildings and other structures containing sufficient quantities of toxic or explosive substances to be dangerous to the public if released including, but not limited to: A. Petrochemical facilities B. Fuel storage facilities D. Manufacturing or storage facilities for hazardous chemicals D. Manufacturing or storage facilities for explosives III Buildings and other structures designated as essential facilities including, but not limited to: Hospitals and other health care facilities having surgery or emergency treatment facilities Fire, rescue and police stations and emergency vehicle garages Designated earthquake, hurricane, or other emergency shelters Communications centers and other facilities required for emergency response Power generating stations and other public utility facilities required in an emergency IV
+- Certain temporary facilities

+- Minor storage facilities

+- Buildings and other structures where more than 300 people congregate in one area - Buildings and other structures with elementary school, secondary school, or day care facilities with capacity greater than 150 - Buildings and other structures with a capacity greater than 500 for colleges or adult education facilities - Health care facilities with a capacity of 50 or more resident patients but not having surgery or emergency treatment facilities - Jails and detention facilities - Power generating stations and other public utility facilities not included in Category IV - Buildings and other structures containing sufficient quantities of toxic or explosive substances to be dangerous to the public if released including, but not limited to: - A. Petrochemical facilities - B. Fuel storage facilities - C. Manufacturing or storage facilities for hazardous chemicals - D. Manufacturing or storage facilities for explosives